danielpreotiuc/twitter-collection-utils/README.md

 # Twitter Collection Utilities

+<span style="text-color: red">This project is deprecated as it doesn't comply with the new Twitter API guidelines.
+I have started to recreate the same scripts in a separate project: https://github.com/danielpreotiuc/twitter-collection</span>

 ## Description

 This is a set of Python scripts that performs some usual data collection tasks from Twitter.
 This includes continuous crawling of tweets of a list of users or getting all the tweets from a user's timeline.